plum-css/plum/_docs/modules-theme.md

 title: Modules->Theme
 ---

-A modules theme classes define and alter the look and feel of a module.
+A modules theme classes define the look and feel of a module.

 {% mermaid %}
 graph TD;